xorpaul/g10k/README.md

     basedir: '/tmp/failing/'
 ```

-If you then call g10k with that config file and at least the `info` verbosity level, you should get:
+If you then call g10k with this config file and at least the `info` verbosity level, you should get:

 ```
 Failed to populate module /tmp/failing/master/modules//sensu/ but ignore-unreachable is set.
 Continuing...